Hodgkin lymphoma

 The only way to know if the problem is caused by Hodgkin lymphoma is by having a biopsy.

-This means giving you a local anaesthetic (where part of your body is made numb), taking cells from the tumour using a needle and then looking carefully at the cells under a microscope for signs of cancer.
+This usually means giving you a local anaesthetic (where part of your body is made numb) and taking a sample of cells from the swollen gland using a needle.
+The cells are then looked at carefully under a microscope for signs of cancer.

 You may also have the whole lump taken out to look at, in which case you’ll be given a general anaesthetic (where you’re sent to sleep for a controlled amount of time and you can’t feel anything).